eli-ba/social-photo-enhancer/README.md

-# Social Photo Enhancer - Enhance Facebook Photos using Adobe Creative SDK
+# iOS App to enhance Facebook photos using Adobe Creative SDK